Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsiam.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awsiam",
-    "run_type": "exe"
+    "run_type": "exe",
-  },
+  }
-  "steps": [{
+  "steps": [
+    {
       "check_logical_name": "CreateUser",
-    "description": "This step attemps to create a user, randomly named.", "required": true,
+      "description": "This step attemps to create a user, randomly named.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "CreateGroup",
-    "description": "This step attemps to create a group, randomly named.", "required": true,
+      "description": "This step attemps to create a group, randomly named.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "AddUserToGroup",
-    "description": "This step attemps to add the newly created user to the newly created group.", "required": true,
+      "description": "This step attemps to add the newly created user to the newly created group.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "RemoveUserFromGroup",
-    "description": "This step attemps to remove the user from the group.", "required": true,
+      "description": "This step attemps to remove the user from the group.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "DeleteGroup",
-    "description": "This step attemps to delete the group.", "required": true,
+      "description": "This step attemps to delete the group.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "AttachPolicy",
-    "description": "This step attemps to attach the user to the given policy arn.", "required": true,
+      "description": "This step attemps to attach the user to the given policy arn.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "DetachPolicy",
-    "description": "This step attemps to detach the user from the given policy arn.", "required": true,
+      "description": "This step attemps to detach the user from the given policy arn.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "DeleteUser",
-    "description": "This step attemps to delete the user created in an earlier step.", "required": true,
+      "description": "This step attemps to delete the user created in an earlier step.", },
-    "timeout_secs": 900
-  }]
+  ]
 }
 ```

 Convert your monitor config to a JSON string, get your Metrist API token, and use the curl request below to register your monitor: